 Back to Silas S. Brown's home page

-Understanding rejection on WeChat (Weixin)(Quick links: cache cleanup, audio, pictures and video.
-See also URL encoder for mobile chat.)
+Understanding rejection on WeChat (Weixin)(See also audio/video etc limitations and URL encoder for mobile chat.)

 Many Chinese people now prefer to manage their contacts using a proprietary mobile messaging and social networking application called WeChat

 Error message when adding peopleIn early 2021 WeChat started to display the Chinese-only error message 请先设置朋友权限 when you try to add a contact.
 This message was displayed too fast for me to read and it could not be copied: I had to screen-shot it and use OCR to find out what it said---it's basically "please set friend permissions first" and refers to a new setting at the bottom of the Add screen (you might have to scroll down if you're in large print on a small device) that lets you choose whether or not to also share your "Moments" with this person.
 It might have been better if the developers had set it to focus those controls when this happens, but at least we now know.
 (In particular, this message doesn't say the person is refusing your Add request.)

 After a few months, sharing Moments seemed to be always set by default, so that message was no longer an issue.

 Emoji warningIn 2020 it was pointed out to me that the standard WeChat "smile" emoji (the one that can be produced by typing [Smile] or [微笑] in your text, or selecting the closed-mouth smile from the menu) is seen by some as mocking rather than happiness, and it is now safer to use [Chuckle] ([偷笑]), [Grin], [Joyful], [Laugh] or the Unicode emojis

 U+263Afits into this).